sunipkm/NCAR-GLOW/README.md

 Note, for an unknown reason, `in.namelist.msis` only works with -O0 or -O1 with gfortran 7.
 We didn't look into why.
 Otherwise, -O3 works fine.

+### MATLAB / GNU Octave
+The routines in `+ncarglow` directory can execute the FORTRAN binary, access the output from `stdout` and parse the output into a structure.